adrofa/cats-dogs-detection/README.md

 Results:
 ![v8](/output/models/detector/v8/progress.png)

-### Version 9 |
+### Version 9 | 0.847
-Vrsion 8 was converging well, but slowly.
-I beleive Version 7 failed (with too high LR) because ADAM-optimizer was started from scrath.
+Version 8 was converging well, but slowly.
+I believe that Version 7 (with too high LR) failed because ADAM-optimizer was started from scratch.

 In Version 9 I will use "pretrained" optimizer from Version 8 and increase LR.